 It is possible for the patient to develop an anaphylactoid reaction which mimics a true IgE mediated anaphylaxis reaction.
 An anaphylactoid reaction is an idiosyncratic reaction that occurs when the patient is first exposed to a drug or other agent.
 Although it is not immunologically mediated, the emergency management is the same as a true anaphylactic reaction.

-There are a number of primary allergic agents used in dentistry:
+There are several primary allergic agents used in dentistry:

-- Antibiotics (penicillins, sulfonamides): Parenterally administered penicillin can cause an anaphylactic reaction.
-Orally administered usually causes a delayed reaction.
-Patients may not realize they have been previously exposed to a sensitizing dose because the exposure could have been environmental, i.e., penicillin mold in the air, meat and milk.
+- Antibiotics (penicillins, cephalosporins, tetracyclines, sulfonamides): Parenterally administered penicillin can cause an anaphylactic reaction.
+The incidence of allergy from Penicillins ranges from 0.7 to 10% and around 2.5 million persons have been estimated to have allergy to Penicillins in the United States.11 Orally administered usually causes a delayed reaction.
+Patients may not realize they have been previously exposed to a sensitizing dose because the exposure could have been environmental, i.e., penicillin mold in the air, meat, and milk.

-- Analgesics (aspirin, codeine, NSAIDS): Symptoms can range from mild urticaria to anaphylaxis.
+- Analgesics (aspirin, opioid, NSAIDS): Symptoms can range from mild urticaria to anaphylaxis.
 Bronchospasm is the most common reaction.
 For patients with a known allergy to the above analgesics, acetaminophen should be prescribed.

-- Local anesthetics (esters, procaine, benzocaine): Injectable and topical ester local anesthetics have been primarily implicated in allergic reactions.
+- Local anesthetics (esters, procaine, benzocaine, tetracaine): Injectable and topical ester local anesthetics have been primarily implicated in allergic reactions.
 Reported allergic reactions in amides are probably due to reactions to preservatives such as parabens and sodium metabisulfate.

 - Other agents: Acrylic resins (denture repairs) and latex (gloves, rubber dams) primarily cause contact dermatitis.